 What is the Clean Cities Campaign?

-The Clean Cities Campaign is a new European movement of grassroots, environmental, health and other civil society organisations aiming to encourage cities to transition to zero-emission transport by 2030.
+The Clean Cities Campaign is a European coalition of NGOs and grassroots groups aiming to encourage cities to transition to zero-emission transport by 2030.
 The campaign champions active, shared and electric mobility for a more liveable and sustainable urban future, which also requires phasing-out polluting vehicles from cities within a decade.

 What is an internal combustion engine (ICE) and why are you working to phase it out?